Are You Self-Employed? | What You Need to Secure a Mortgage

 Despite a rise in self-employment in the UK, mortgage lenders consider such income less secure.
 This is because PAYE-employed individuals have a fixed salary.
 However, self-employed people often experience fluctuations in earnings.

 To address this risk, lenders require self-employed applicants to provide evidence of two to three years of consistent income.
-They use this information to calculate an average, which serves as your ‘basic salary.’
+They use this information to calculate an average, your ‘basic salary.’

 What specific documents do you need?